ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis/install_redis.md

 ### Redis installation options

 If you are using a cloud service like AWS MemoryDB or ElasticCache, then the installation of Redis is handled by that service.
-However, if you are working with a bare metal or cloud node, Redis is available to install on [Linux](https://redis.io/docs/getting-started/installation/install-redis-on-linux/), [macOS](https://redis.io/docs/getting-started/installation/install-redis-on-mac-os/), and [Windows](https://redis.io/docs/getting-started/installation/install-redis-on-windows/) throught command line or you can download the latest Redis [binary](https://redis.io/download/) for your target platform.
+However, if you are working with a bare metal or cloud node, Redis is available to install on [Linux](https://redis.io/docs/getting-started/installation/install-redis-on-linux/), [macOS](https://redis.io/docs/getting-started/installation/install-redis-on-mac-os/), and [Windows](https://redis.io/docs/getting-started/installation/install-redis-on-windows/) through command line or you can download the latest Redis [binary](https://redis.io/download/) for your target platform and build it from [source](https://redis.io/docs/getting-started/installation/install-redis-from-source/).